NonsensicalOne/0gram/README.md

     ```js
     const headers = {
       // Paste all the header key-value pairs here.
 For example:
-        "accept": "text/html,application/xhtml+xml,xml;q=0.9,image/webp,*/*;q=0.8",
+      accept: "text/html,application/xhtml+xml,xml;q=0.9,image/webp,*/*;q=0.8",
       "accept-language": "en-US,en;q=0.5",
       "sec-fetch-dest": "document",
       // ... and all other headers from the copied data
     };

     module.exports = headers;